Zonhoven

-Zonhoven ([ˈzɔnɦoːvə(n)]; Zoneve) is a municipality located in the Belgian province of Limburg near Hasselt.
-On January 1, 2018, Zonhoven had a total population of 21,214.
+Zonhoven ([ˈzɔnɦoːvə(n)]; Zoneve) is a municipality located in the middle of the Belgian province of Limburg located north of Hasselt and also borders Houthalen-Helechteren, Genk and Heusden-Zolder.
+It’s an urbanized municipality, in the edge area of Hasselt.
+The municipality belongs to the On January 1, 2019, Zonhoven had a total population of 21,237.
 The total area is 39.34 km2 which gives a population density of 506 inhabitants per km2.